YuriGardinazzi/ProtocellSimulator/elementare_8/README.md

 __TODO__
 * finish completely cell division code (not all species are inherited, doesn't matter for this example because division doesn't happen).
+* set _A_ingresso, A_uscita, B_ingresso, B_uscita_ to 0 after division
+* create a substance that spread outside the cells and exchange substances with the cell
 * finish __MultiplyAllSpecies__